hqrafena/hqrafena/README.md

 - 👋 Hi, I’m Rafena.
 Nice to meet you.
-- 💻 I am currently working as a Tableau Developer
+- 💻 I am currently working as a Tableau Developer.
 - 🎓 I have recently graduated with a MS in Information Systems.
 - 🌱 I’m proficient in Tableau, SQL, analyzing, designing and developing dashboards and reports.
 - 📊 My Tableau Public Profile: https://public.tableau.com/app/profile/rafena.hoque4929/vizzes